yugabyte/yugabyte-db/docs/content/preview/drivers-orms/python/yugabyte-psycopg2.md

 </ul>

-The [Yugabyte Psycopg2 smart driver](https://github.com/yugabyte/psycopg2) is a distributed python driver for [YSQL](/preview/api/ysql/), built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
+The [Yugabyte Psycopg2 smart driver](https://github.com/yugabyte/psycopg2) is a distributed Python driver for [YSQL](/preview/api/ysql/), built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
 Although the upstream PostgreSQL psycopg2 driver works with YugabyteDB, the Yugabyte driver is cluster- and topology-aware, and eliminates the need for external load balancers.

 ## CRUD operations with YugabyteDB Psycopg2 driver